Dept. of Cell Growth and Differentiation

 Kazuo Takayama Ph.D.

-Human iPS cells and its derivatives have promising prospects for application to drug discovery.
-Previous research has shown that they can contribute to drug discovery in areas from clarifying disease mechanisms and exploring drug candidates to evaluating pharmaceutical efficacy and predicting toxicity.
-Our laboratory is using human iPS cells to research the SARS-CoV-2.
-We are also using organ-on-a-chip technology to create highly functioning somatic cells differentiated from human iPS cells for use in drug discovery.
+Human iPS cell-derived differentiated cells and organoids have promising prospects for application to drug discovery.
+Previous research has shown that they can contribute to drug discovery in areas from clarifying disease mechanisms to exploring drug candidates.
+Our laboratory is using human iPS cell-derived differentiated cells and organoids to research coronavirus disease 19 (COVID-19) and other infectious diseases.
+We are also applying organ-on-a-chip technologies to achieve physiologically relevant functions in human iPS cell-derived differentiated cells and organoids and to facilitate their use in drug discovery.

-(2) Using organ-on-a-chip technology to generate highly functioning human iPS cell-derived somatic cells
+(2) Organ-on-a-chip technology to generate highly functioning human iPS cell-derived somatic cells